Police increase patrols after Sri Lanka explosions

 So far, police in Sri Lanka have arrested seven people, The Associated Press reported.

+In their prayer requests during Sunday service, worshippers at the United Methodist Church of Bay Shore asked one another to keep the victims of the bombings in their prayers this week.

-The NYPD and Nassau County police have placed officers outside churches, the departments said.
+The NYPD and police in Suffolk and Nassau counties have placed officers outside churches, the departments said.

 “As of now, there are no specific credible threats to New York City,” NYPD spokesman Sgt.
 Brendan Ryan said in a statement.
 “We will monitor and deploy our personnel as needed.
 Once again, we ask the public to be vigilant and if you see something, say something.”